windmill-labs/windmilldocs/docs/apps/3_app_canvas.md

 The header has the following elements:

-- A reload button to reload the app.
+- a reload button to reload the app
-- A schedule button to schedule the app.
+- a schedule button to schedule the app
-- On behalf of: The user on behalf of which the app is running.
+- on behalf of: the user on behalf of which the app is running

 ## Canvas